9 Unbelievable Stories Of Sideshow Performers Made Famous In 19th- And 20-Century ‘Freak Shows’

 Boston Public Library/FlickrLeft: Jack Earle with fellow performer Major Mite, who stood 2’2″.
 Right: Earle with an average-sized man.

-Born in 1906, Jack Earle stood six feet tall before the age of 10.
-And by the age of 13, he was already over seven feet tall.
-His true height as an adult remains debatable, but numbers have ranged from 7’7″ to 8’6″.
+Born in El Paso, Texas, in 1906, Jack Earle stood six feet tall by the age of 10.
+By the age of 13, he was already over seven feet tall.
+And as an adult, Earle grew to be 7 feet, 6 inches — though he was popularly proclaimed as the “World’s Tallest Man” and his height was publicized as 8 feet, 6 inches.

 The reason why he was so shockingly tall was that he had a condition known as acromegalic gigantism.
 And while his height could be advantageous for him in some situations, it was downright dangerous in others.

-Earle had been a Hollywood actor (appearing in films like Hansel and Gretel and Jack and the Beanstalk) before a fall from scaffolding led to major injuries, causing his retirement from the movie industry.
+Earle had been a Hollywood actor (appearing in films like Hansel and Gretel and Jack and the Beanstalk).
+But according to reporting from Texas Hill Country in 2018, a bad fall from scaffolding caused him to develop major health problems, causing Earle to retire from movies for good.

-Soon after his accident, the Ringling Bros. and Barnum & Bailey Circus freak show came through town with Jim Tarver as their current traveling “giant.”
-Earle was considerably taller than Tarver, and Ringling Bros., seeing an opportunity, offered Earle a one-year contract with the circus.
+Afterward, in 1925, the Ringling Bros. and Barnum & Bailey Circus “freak show” came through El Paso, and Earle happened to attend one of their shows.
+He was considerably taller than the show’s current “giant,” and Ringling Bros., seeing an opportunity, offered Earle a one-year contract.

-The gentle giant began his Ringling Bros. career alongside 2’2″ tall Major Mite (Clarence Chesterfield Howerton).
+The gentle giant thus began his Ringling Bros. career alongside two feet, two inch tall Major Mite (Clarence Chesterfield Howerton).
 He would spend the next 14 years on the road with the sideshow — often posing alongside extremely short men or average-sized men to further emphasize his height.

 After retiring, Earle went on to become a traveling salesman for the Roma Wine Company.
 He died of kidney failure in 1952 at the age of 46.